WangJiexin/Temporal-Event-Profiling/data_processing/README.md

 This folder contains the code for preparing multivariate time series and necessary data input for TEP-Trans model, which is consist of four steps.

 ## 0. Packages
-To do the data processing, you need to firstly install two external packages: [pke](https://github.com/boudinfl/pke) & [sutime](https://github.com/FraBle/python-sutime).
+To do the data processing, you need to install two external packages: [pke](https://github.com/boudinfl/pke) & [sutime](https://github.com/FraBle/python-sutime).

 ## 1. Document Extraction (1_nytdoc_extraction.py)
 The first step is to identify keywords for each event description and use them to retrieve top k relevant news articles from the NYT corpus.
 In the paper, we use ElasticSearch as the default IR method to extract top 50 articles.